thekla fine art

 Thekla (born Thekla Aristophanous; October 27, 1985) is a greek Cypriot artist specialising in neoclassical oil pastel paintings.

 Although born in Cyprus, Thekla was raised in London’s East End before returning to Cyprus for her high school years.
 She later moved back to the UK to study Fine Art at the University of East London.
 This back and forth between cultures has been pivotal in shaping her outlook, deeply influencing both her creative perspective and the person she has become.
 Thekla later furthered her studies at Nottingham University, which is her current city of residence together with her husband and two children.
 Upon finishing her studies, Thekla married into a running business and stood by her husband’s side whilst also prioritising motherhood and family life.
 This admittedly took a toll on her creativity for a number of years.
-As more free time slowly re-emerged however, it has allowed her to immerse herself back into the art world, with one of her most recent showcases
+As more free time gradually re-emerged however, she was able to immerse herself back into the art world, including participating in recent showcases